+We emphasize that the above statements are completely general in the sense that they are valid for all kinds of latent symmetries (not just permutations), and for arbitrary (even non-hermitian) diagonalizable matrices $\ham$.
+Irrespective of this applicability to general symmetries, we concentrate on the special case of permutation symmetries throughout this Letter.
+After all, permutation symmetries are among the easiest to detect---often by bare eye---and thus provide a convenient workhorse for depicting the main features of latent symmetries.

+In the above, we have explained the spectral degeneracies of the prototype example \cref{fig:introductoryExample} (a) in terms of its latent symmetries.
+This system has been deliberately designed to be as simple as possible in order to convey the main ideas of latent symmetries.
+The underlying concept is, however, not limited to such basic examples, but can be applied to larger systems, as we demonstrate now. \Cref{fig:introductoryExample} (c) shows a lattice built by taking the prototype Hamiltonian $\ham$ of \cref{fig:introductoryExample} (a) as a unit cell.
+The band structure of this lattice is depicted in \cref{fig:introductoryExample} \textbf{(d)}.
+At the $\Gamma$-point, that is, at $\mathbf{k} = 0$, the corresponding Bloch-Hamiltonian features the same latent symmetries as $\ham$ in \cref{fig:introductoryExample} (a).
+This explains the two double degeneracies in the band structure\footnote{\smRef}.
+Interestingly, the lattice further hosts two flat bands, which in general can also be designed through latent symmetries \cite{Morfonios2021aFlatBandsLatentSymmetry}.

-\PRLSec{Latent $D_{n}$ permutation symmetries} We return to the introductory example of \cref{fig:introductoryExample}, which featured a $C_{3}$ permutation symmetry and a latent $D_{3}$ permutation symmetry.
-As we show in the following, this was no coincidence, since \emph{every} $C_{n}$-permutation symmetric real Hamiltonian $\ham$ features a latent $D_{n}$ permutation symmetry.
-In the case of $n \ge 3$, $D_{n}$ becomes non-abelian, so that the underlying Hamiltonian automatically features degeneracies.
+\PRLSec{Latent $D_{n}$ permutation symmetries} Let us now examine the symmetries of the prototype example of \cref{fig:introductoryExample} in more detail.
+This setup is invariant under permutations which cyclically permute sets of three sites, graphically represented by rotations of multiples of $\frac{2\pi}{3}$.
+These rotations form the abelian cyclic group of order $3$, denoted by $C_{3}$.
+As we have seen above, the setup also featured a latent $D_{3}$ permutation symmetry, and this is no coincidence.
+Indeed, as we show in the Supplemental Material, \emph{every} $C_{n}$-permutation symmetric real Hamiltonian $\ham$ features a latent $D_{n}$ permutation symmetry \cite{Note1}.
+As is well known, the dihedral group $D_{n}$ is non-abelian for $n \ge 3$, so that the underlying Hamiltonian automatically features degeneracies.